 The 2017 PNNMP Summer Speaker Series was a great success, with talks

 by James Russell about "The Civil War in the Northern Neck."

-Then on Tuesday, June 27, Katrina Brown, an official of the Rosewell Foundation and a historic interpreter, will present a program on the slaves of Mann Page II and his wife Anne Corbin Tayloe.
+by Katrina Brown, an official of the Rosewell Foundation and a historic interpreter, on the slaves of Mann Page II and his wife Anne Corbin Tayloe.

 In 2016, the Speakers Series included a talk by Marsha Sitnik from St. Mary's Whitechapel on the table top tombs of the Ball Family (their history and the restorations and repairs made possible by a grant from PNNMP); the Rev. Christopher Agnew talking about the history of St. Anne's Glebe in Essex County and the ongoing restoration and preservation of the Glebe (one of the few still left standing in Virginia), Robert Moncure, the Rappahannock River Keeper, showing the film The Rappahannock; and Howard Reisinger and Mary Douglas Lawton giving a presentation on the old Chinn house, Oakley, outside Lively.

 The 2017 Annual Meeting and award of grants was March, 2017.
 It featured

 the award of grants, followed by luncheon and a talk by Willie Graham, an